 Creating the project budget is outlined below.
 Care must be taken to ensure that the budget is established accurately at the onset of every project.
 Continue scrolling down the page or click on a specific topic to learn about each step in detail.

-be removed.
 Cost types have been pre-determined and are not necessary to modify.
 Contact the KBDG Procore administrator if there are questions or a specific need arises.

 Watch this short video to see it in action!